smanchajm/IA02-Gopher-Dodo-AI/README.md

 * **Random**: A player who plays randomly.
 * **First legal move**: A player who plays the first legal move found.
-* **Ngascout**: We also tried to implement a Negascout.
+* **Ngascout**: We also tried to implement a Negascout based on [Beat my chess ai](https://github.com/danthurston/BeatMyChessAI/tree/main) implementation.
 However, alpha-beta was already working well, so we decided not to use it to focus on MCTS.

 ## Results